MicrosoftDocs/cpp-docs/docs/cppcx/ref-classes-and-structs-c-cx.md

 -   If a class has a public constructor, it must be declared as sealed to prevent further derivation.

 -   You can create public unsealed base classes that have internal or protected private constructors, provided that the base class derives directly or indirectly from an existing unsealed base class such as `Windows::UI::Xaml::DependencyObject`.
 Inheritance of user-defined ref classes across .winmd files is not supported; however, a ref class can inherit from an interface that's defined in another .winmd file.
-You can create derived classes from a user-defined base ref class only within the same [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] component or Universal Windows Platform app.
+You can create derived classes from a user-defined base ref class only within the same Windows Runtime component or Universal Windows Platform app.

 -   For ref classes, only public inheritance is supported.